Child Protective Services (CPS) – a Broken and Flawed System

 Accountability and Fear

 All too often, a child that is currently under the protection of Child Protective Services dies or is sexually assaulted.
 In these cases, CPS is rarely held accountable.
-Laws intended to protect the victim’s privacy can be manipulated and used to protect CPS workers even if negligence on the part of the social services organization can be proven.
+Laws intended to protect the victim’s privacy can be manipulated and used to protect CPS workers even if negligence on the part of the social services organization can be proven in a court of law.

 In addition, family members often hesitate to challenge CPS for fear of retribution.
 Mary Green, who had her 10 year old granddaughter forcibly removed from her home explained, “If a worker becomes angry with you, they’ll get back at you.
 They’ll get back by taking what they can from you.”
 Families involved in a CPS investigation often feel that they are at the mercy of the child protective services agency.